-(v) Dividend distribution
+(z) Dividend distribution

-Dividend distribution to the Company's shareholders is recognised in the financial statements in the year in which the dividends are declared by the Board of Directors.
-Dividends declared after the year end, but before the approval of the financial statements, are disclosed as a subsequent event.
+Dividend distribution to the Group's shareholders is recognised in the consolidated financial statements in the year in which the dividends are declared by the Board of Directors.
+Dividends declared after the year end, but before the approval of the consolidated financial statements, are disclosed as a subsequent event.